pbrucla/ESPR/README.md

 3. Obtain a private key from the shell currently running Anvil (refer to [Blockchain](#blockchain))

-4. Create a file named `.env.local` as following.
+4. Create a file named `.env` as following.
 It should contain the keys found from the previous steps.

 ```
 PRIVATE_KEY="Anvil private key"